Egg Drop Soup

 Variations

-Add sweet corn or peas for extra texture and flavor.
+Add corn or tofu for more texture and nutrition.

 storage/reheating